 ---|---|---|

-Olive oil | Avocado oil | Suitable for medium heat cooking |
+Olive oil | Avocado oil | Suitable for medium-heat cooking |

-Cannellini beans | Great Northern beans | Similar taste and protein |
+Cannellini beans | Great Northern beans | Similar taste and protein content |

-Red wine | Extra vegetable broth | Helps avoid alcohol while keeping flavor |
+Red wine | Extra vegetable broth | Avoids alcohol while maintaining flavor |

-Fresh herbs | Dried herbs | Use half the amount for bold flavor |
+Fresh herbs | Dried herbs | Use half the amount for a bold flavor |

 How to Make White Bean Mushroom Ragu Step-by-Step

-- Sauté the Aromatics
+Step 1: Sauté the Aromatics

-- First, heat olive oil over medium heat.
+- Heat olive oil over medium heat.

 - Add onions and cook until soft (about 5 minutes).

-- Cook the Mushrooms
+Step 2: Cook the Mushrooms

-- Next, add sliced mushrooms to the pan.
+- Add sliced mushrooms to the pan.

-- Deglaze and Simmer
+Step 3: Deglaze and Simmer

 - Scrape up any browned bits at the bottom.

-- Simmer the mixture for 15 minutes.
+- Simmer for 15 minutes.

-- Incorporate Beans
+Step 4: Incorporate Beans

 - Stir in cannellini beans and cook for another 10 minutes.

-- Finish the Dish
+Step 5: Finish the Dish

 - Add balsamic vinegar and fresh herbs.

-- Finally, season with salt and pepper to taste.
+- Season with salt and pepper to taste.

-- Prep Time: 15 minutes
+Prep Time | 15 minutes |

-- Cook Time: 45 minutes
+Cook Time | 45 minutes |

-- Total Time: 1 hour
+Total Time | 1 hour |

 Expert Tips for Perfect Results